 TMEs (Trace Metal Element), released by various anthropic activities like agricultural, mining, smelting or other industrial activities, can lead to persistent pollution in soil even after the cessation of operations.
 The environment is then exposed to the transfer and dissemination of TMEs causing water and soil contamination and loss of biodiversity.
-Vegetation mapping and monitoring in development on polluted soils (or nearby) are of interest to provide information on the results of rehabilitation or to detect and control residual contaminants through modification of physiological activities (revealed e.g. by pigment concentrations, biomass) (Slonecker et al. 2010, Lassale et al. 2019, Malabad et al. 2022, Béraud et al. 2023), species-specific identification (Gimenez et al. 2022) or biodiversity change (Song et al. 2020).
+Vegetation mapping and monitoring in development on polluted soils (or nearby) are of interest to provide information on the results of rehabilitation or to detect and control residual contaminants through modification of physiological activities (revealed e.g. by pigment concentrations, biomass) (Slonecker et al. 2010.
+Lassale et al. 2019.
+Malabad et al. 2022.
+Béraud et al. 2023). species-specific identification (Gimenez et al. 2022) or biodiversity change (Song et al. 2020).
 Therefore, monitoring soil TMEs on large scale for various land covers is of great interest and can be achieved by passive optical remote sensing.
 Hyperspectral imagery and multispectral temporal series have been widely used to assess vegetation traits and species/genus/assemblage classification.
 More recently, these technics are used to map variables characterizing the contamination (vegetation traits, soil composition) (Ong et al. 2019, Song et al. 2020, Lassalle et al. 2019, Lassalle et al. 2021, Fabre et al. 2020, Gimenez et al. 2022, Béraud et al. 2023).
 The retrieval of TME impacts on vegetation by optical remote sensing data remains challenging (speciesdependent according to their sensitivity to particular TMEs, TME effects combined with other natural or environmental stressors of greater impact...) and site-specific (Wang et al. 2018).

-The objective of this post-doctorate is to provide performant and robust method by means of multi-scales optical remote sensing data processed by AI technics to map species and diversity at local and regional scales in various polluted contexts (agricultural, mining, post-mining, industrial areas).
-Then, these maps will be correlated to foliar and soil TME contents to retrieve indicators characterizing a contamination at local scale.
-To reach this objective, the candidate will work on optical remote sensing of terrestrial ecosystems by means of a range of technologies and platforms, including hyperspectral and/or multispectral multitemporal sensor on-board satellite (PRISMA, EnMAP, Sentinel-2), hyperspectral camera on-board aircraft, multispectral camera on-board drone and hyperspectral in-situ sensors.
+The objective of this post-doctorate is to provide performant and robust method by means of multi-scales optical remote sensing data processed by machine learning methods to map species and diversity at local and regional scales in various polluted contexts (agricultural, mining, post-mining, industrial areas) located in Europe.
+Then, these maps will be correlated to foliar and soil TME contents to retrieve indicators characterizing a contamination at local scale and to monitor the phytomanaged sites (Erudel et al., 2017, Fabre et al. 2020, Gimenez et al., 2022, Béraud et al. 2023).

+To reach this objective, the candidate will work on optical remote sensing images by means of a range of technologies and platforms, including hyperspectral and/or multispectral multitemporal sensor on-board satellite (PRISMA, EnMAP, Sentinel-2, PlanetScope), hyperspectral camera on-board aircraft, multispectral camera on-board drone sensors.
 These multi-scale data will be used in synergy at various stages: model calibration, data fusion and validation.
 The most suitable strategy to exploit multi-scale data to improve the quality of the provided classification and prediction maps and assess performance will be studied.